All guests safely depart Brookfield Zoo following threatening call, lockdown - NewsBreak

 As a result of the call, police locked down the zoo and a shelter-in-place order for guests was given.
 Over 50 officers from various jurisdictions responded and a “methodical” sweep of the zoo was conducted.

-The caller was not found and all zoogoers were safely escorted out by 8:10 p.m. after they were forced to shelter-in-place, police said.
+The caller was not found and all zoogoers were safely escorted out following an “all clear” designation at 7:30 p.m. after they were forced to shelter-in-place, police said.

 “In light of the Highland Park shooting , we wanted to do everything in our power to keep our zoo and animals safe,” police said.